MaorDayanOfficial/GitScanner/README.md

 After more then a year today i updated the tool :)
 # GitScanner

-This Python script scans a list of URLs for potential Git source code disclosure vulnerabilities.
+This Tool scans a list of URLs for potential Git source code disclosure vulnerabilities.
 It's designed to be fast, efficient, and user friendly, providing clear and colorful output in the terminal.

 ## Features